WORLD LEADERS RECOGNIZED SCIENTIFIC LEADERS +20,000 SURGERIES PERFORMED

 Specialized Unit

 At Quenet-Torrent Institute, we are experts in treating pseudomyxoma peritonei, a rare condition that requires highly specialized surgery.
-We combine complete cytoreduction with HIPEC for optimal results.
+We combine complete cytoreduction with HIPEC for optimal results — achieving cure rates above 80% in low-grade cases.

 CONTACT SPECIALIST